Skip to main content

 🚌 Arriving by Bus

-🌟 We are located just off Route 88 operated by First Essex Bus and Hedingham.
-This operates between Colchester Town Centre, Eight Ash Green, Wakes Colne, Earls Colne and Halstead.
+• 🚍 Runs between **Colchester Town Centre, Eight Ash Green, Wakes Colne, Earls Colne, and Halstead**.

-🌟 Buses stop by the Chappel Viaduct, which is a 10 minute walk up Station Road to the Museum.
+• 🚍 Stops near **Chappel Viaduct**, a **10-minute walk** up Station Road to the museum.

-For more details please search for First Essex or Hedingham Buses.
+For detailed bus schedules, visit First Essex Bus or Hedingham Buses.

 Contact Details